-A detailed Engagement Analysis report was produced in December 2015.
-The engagement feedback highlighted the following areas that Carers feel are important to them and which we have therefore considered in developing our Strategy.
+The outcomes from both the engagement and consultation exercises have been taken into account in finalising our Strategy.
 Where the issues raised were not appropriate to be dealt with through this Strategy or were linked to specific operational delivery of services, we have passed the information to other relevant officers to inform their actions and plans.

-The most common issues raised during the engagement were regarding:
+The most common issues raised during engagement and consultation were regarding:

-Easy access to a central point of up-to-date, easy to understand information and advice.
+- Easy access to a central point of up-to-date, easy to understand information and advice. - Access to respite and short breaks to recharge batteries and more free time for young Carers to spend with friends/socialise. - Professionals should respect, communicate and listen to Carers. - Awareness raising is needed to increase knowledge and understanding of the caring role, both in society and with professionals. - More practical support would ease the pressure on Carers. - More emotional support would prolong the health and wellbeing of Carers. - More funding and resources is needed for Carers. - Support Groups for both younger and older Carers are highly valued. - Carers would like accessible and discounted transport.

-- Access to respite and short breaks to recharge batteries and more free time for young Carers to spend with friends/socialise. - Professionals should respect, communicate and listen to Carers. - Awareness raising is needed to increase knowledge and understanding of the caring role, both in society and with professionals. - More practical support would ease the pressure on Carers. - More emotional support would prolong the health and wellbeing of Carers. - More funding and resources is needed for Carers. - Support Groups for both younger and older Carers are highly valued. - Carers would like accessible and discounted transport. - Better understanding is needed from employers and schools. - Carers need more understanding of Carers Champions and their role. - Better communication is needed between different agencies with automatic referral processes.
+- Better understanding is needed from employers and schools. - Carers need more understanding of Carers Champions and their role. - Better communication is needed between different agencies with automatic referral processes. - Access to appropriate training and workshops to support Carers in their caring role